 There are a variety of different tours available, including day trips, which I wouldn’t recommend.
 To travel three to four hours from Hanoi to Halong Bay and another three to four hours back to Hanoi in one day, it really doesn’t leave you with much time in Halong Bay itself.
 On top of that you will probably be left feeling exhausted after the trip.
 The most popular tour is the two-day, one-night trip, where your night will be spent on a boat at sea.
 The other option is a three-day, two-night tour which I would personally go for.
 The second night is usually spent on the beautiful Cat Ba island.

 If you have more time in Vietnam I would recommend spending more time in Halong Bay.
 It’s so beautiful and you don’t get to experience nearly enough of it on a quick organized tour from Hanoi.
 We spent a whole two weeks there since we are full time travelling while working.
-Between three to four days would be enough if you are visiting just for holiday.
+But two days on the mainland woul be enough if you are visiting just for holiday.

 Halong Bay Tours

 The Halong Bay cruises mostly run out of Hanoi, but there are a few running out of the coastal town of Halong City.
 We actually really struggled to find one from Halong Bay itself.
 We did numerous google searches and every option that came up was tours from Hanoi to Halong Bay.
 Even when I googled “Halong Bay tours from Halong Bay,” all I could find was trips from Hanoi.